smazzin/elevateheating/content/heating.md

 - New furnaces and AC units are more energy efficient than older models.
 - Repairs and energy bills may become more expensive than a new system.

-Reach out to us right away for more information about HVAC unit replacement services in Portland, OR area including:
+Reach out to us right away for more information about HVAC unit replacement services in Beaverton/Hillsboro, OR area including:

 - Aloha
 - Banks